matthewwardcap/read-me-templates/prompt.md

 Using `README_Template_Frontend.md` rewrite `README.md`.
 Pay close attention to any prompts marked with !!!

-When using the prompts found in the template, check for any relevant files it mentions found in the folder base folder of the service-name
+When using the prompts found within the README_Template, check for any relevant files it mentions found in the @workspace folder/base folder of the service-name

 If you can't find any information for a section/topic note it as such wrapping the text in *** ***